 It’s another way to pique their interest and eventually, turn them into clients.

 Your goal should be to provide answers to their questions and solutions to their problems, suggests the Content Marketing Institute.
 This can help grow your caseload and turn existing clients into supporters who, in turn, refer others to your firm.

 Another way to use content marketing is to promote your win rates for clients.
 Since your successes are unique to your firm, they will help you stand out in a crowded marketplace.

 Know your terminology

-Did you notice that some of the strategies presented here have more than one name?
+Did you notice that some of the online marketing strategies presented here have more than one name?

 - Content marketing and inbound marketing